 If Netflix wants a faster turnaround time, it’s possible that Ultraman Season 2 could use anime-original content to fill in the gap.
 After all, since the anime skipped a lot of the manga’s story concerning Jack and Red, it’d make sense to reintroduce them first before continuing the next story arc.

-If Ultraman Season 2 uses ample filler and anime original content then the sequel could conceivably come out in 2020.
+If Ultraman Season 2 uses ample filler and anime original content then the sequel could conceivably come out in late 2020.
 Otherwise, it seems likely that Ultraman Season 2 probably won’t be happening until at least 2021.

 Ultraman Season 2 spoilers (plot summary/synopsis)

 The next time we see Ultraman there will be conspiracies and Bemular is in the thick of it all.
 But in order to understand the next part of the story, it’s necessary to back up a bit and go over certain details that the anime completely skipped even though they’re relevant to the long term plot.

 The biggest standout change to the entire story started with the murders earlier in the anime.
 The murder victims all had bar codes on their necks and that part of the serial killer investigation was ignored by the anime.

 While that detail seems relatively minor, these missing details led to skipped scenes which are necessary for setting up the plot of Ultraman Season 2. it only became more important later once Edo confronted the Star Cluster Council and directly asked them if they recognized the bar code.